Plant Deer Resistant Plants and flowers, and discover some organic remedies to keep deer away .

 In addition to planting ones they don't like, consider some of the other ways to deter them.

-Here is a list of plants that deer turn their noses up to.
+Here is a list of plants that deer turn their noses up at.

 Black-Eyed Susan (Rudbeckia)